Business For Sale --- TV4RV.com is For Sale - $120k*

 TV4RV.com started doing business in 2005 and since that time has steadily increased in sales and products offered while building a solid reputation for quality products.
 The time has come when I no longer wish to continue working and it is time for me to retire and turn the business over to someone who has the drive to make it grow to its fullest potential.
 The ideal candidate to take over this business would be someone who is about to retire and is looking for something to do to earn extra income and keep busy.
 He or she should be tech savvy and be able to operate simple power tools for the manufacturing of products.
 He or she should also be somewhat inventive to allow for new products to be developed as the market needs change.
+Even if you know nothing about the satellite TV business, it's not a problem.
+The sale would include a month of in-depth training at our Oregon plant.
+Training would include all aspects of the business from manufacturing to book keeping to tech support.

 It should be pointed out that in 2015 Bill Gehr, a writer for TrailerLife and MotorHome Magazines, did a 4 page color article on our products, after purchasing and using them.
 After the articles hit the press our business increased by 50%, which indicates that proper marketing could greatly increase sales of these products.
 CLICK HERE to read the article.